paypal-examples/v6-web-sdk-sample-integration/client/components/applePay/html/README.md

 2. **Why ngrok is needed:**
    - Apple Pay only works over HTTPS connections
    - ngrok creates a secure tunnel from a public HTTPS URL to your local development server
+   - The public URL can be registered for Apple Pay with PayPal
-   - This allows you to test Apple Pay integration locally without deploying to a production server
+   - This allows you to test the Apple Pay integration locally without deploying to a production server

 ## 🚀 Running the Demo